 Importance of Software Testing

-Test Automation Enhances Product Quality
+Enhance Product Quality

-When customers use the software, they are bound to reveal some sort of personal information.
+When customers use the product, they are bound to reveal some sort of personal information.
 To prevent hackers from getting hold of this data, security testing is a must before the software is released.
 When an organization follows a proper testing process, it ensures a secure product that in turn makes customers feel safe while using the product.
 For instance, banking applications or e-commerce stores need payment information.
 If the developers don’t fix security-related bugs, it can cause massive financial loss.

-Test Automation Detects Compatibility With Different Devices and Platforms
+Detect Compatibility With Different Devices and Platforms

-The days are gone when customers worked exclusively on hefty desktop models.
+The days are gone when customers worked exclusively on hefty desktops.
 In the mobile-first age, testing a product’s device compatibility is a must.
 For instance, let’s say your organization developed a website.
 The tester must check whether the website runs on different device resolutions.
 Additionally, it should also run on different browsers.

 Another reason why testing is gaining more importance is ever-increasing browser options.
 What works fine on Chrome may not run well on Safari or Internet Explorer.
 This gives rise to the need for cross-browser testing, which includes checking the compatibility of the application on different browsers.